loobo07/Capstone_WebApi/README.md

 create table account (accountNumber text primary key, balance double);

-That should get you set up and run the Spring boot project with Spring Tool Suite (download at there site)
+That should get you set up and run the Spring boot project with Spring Tool Suite (download at there site).
+Run the project as a Spring boot app

+If you are connected to AWS make sure aws is on your machine and have the auth and secret code match up with ours.